BestTimesToVisit.com Logo

 Frequently Asked Questions

-For a sweet spot balancing pleasant weather and fewer crowds, aim for the shoulder seasons: April to May or October to November.
-You'll generally find sunshine without the intense heat of summer or the peak tourist influx of winter holidays, plus you can often snag better deals on flights and accommodation.
+For a sweet spot balancing good weather and fewer crowds, aim for the shoulder seasons: April to May and September to October.
+You'll miss the peak winter rush and the intense summer heat, plus you'll often find better deals on flights and accommodations.
+Just be aware that September can still bring some rain, especially on the coasts, but it usually passes quickly.

 How many days do you need in Mexico?